 Discovering Montalcino and the nearby Sant’Antimo Abbey

-The tour of Montalcino and the Sant’Antimo Abbey enables you to know one of the territories of Tuscany that has made the name of this region in the world great.
-By a path between art, food and wine we will discover the excellences of this land.
-Montalcino is a suggestive village in the province of Siena that rises 564 meters above sea level, home of one of the most appreciated wines in the world: Brunello.
+Montalcino and Sant’Antimo Abbey tour enables you to know one of the territories of Tuscany that made the name of this region in the world great.
+Through an itinerary between art, food wine we will discover the excellences of this land; Montalcino is a suggestive village in the province of Siena, rising 564 meters above sea level, home of one of the most popular wines in the world: the Brunello.

 Palazzo dei Priori